Extended Opportunity Programs & Services (EOPS)

 Welcome to City EOPS: Your Success is Our Success!

-EOPS is a state-funded student support services program.
-Its purpose is to provide special recruitment, retention, and transition services to eligible students.
-The services offered are "above and beyond" those offered by the college's Student Services division.
-The primary services include assistance in the following areas: priority enrollment, counseling/advisement, and preparation for transition to four-year colleges and universities.
+The EOPS program's mission is to encourage the enrollment, retention, graduation and transfer of students disadvantaged by language barriers and/or social, economic and educational circumstances.
+EOPS services offered are "above and beyond" those offered by the college's Student Services division.
+The primary services include assistance in the following areas: priority enrollment, counseling/advisement, career exploration and readiness, and preparation for transition to four-year colleges and universities.

 ![]() |